RentoSaijo/nhlscraper/README.md

 ### Overview

 nhlscraper is a CRAN-approved minimum-dependency R package for scraping and cleaning NHL data via the NHL and ESPN APIs.
 It primarily wraps 500+ endpoints documented [here](https://github.com/RentoSaijo/nhlscraper/wiki) from high-level multi-season summaries and award winners to low-level play-by-plays and bookmakers' odds, making them significantly more accessible.
 It also features cleaning functions, primarily for play-by-play logs, to help analyze the data.
-Since the NHL API endpoints got reworked in 2023, many of the earlier scrapers became defunct; this one should be updated for the new endpoints.

 ### History